 Penalties for not issuing payslips

-Acas guidance advises employees to approach their line manager or supervisor in the event that a payslip is not issued on time or contains errors.
+Acas guidance advises employees to approach their line manager or supervisor in the event that they are not receiving payslips or that a payslip they have received contains errors.
 The next recommended step is a formal grievance process, which makes it important for employers to ensure payslips are issued in a timely manner and are accurate.

 If there is to be a delay to issuing a payslip, employers should inform staff of the delay as soon as possible and provide an estimated date for when the payslip will be issued.
 This is also true of any required corrections to issued payslips.